sigedu-org/website/README.md

 # SIGDAT official website

-This is the code for the official website for the ACL SIGDAT: the Association for Computational Linguistics Special Interest Group for linguistic data and corpus-based approaches to natural language processing.
+This is the code for the official website for the ACL SIGEDU: the Association for Computational Linguistics Special Interest Group for building educational applications.

 It's currently using the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/).